isaacnmm/pestpolicy-hugo2XX/content/posts/best-terrariums-for-snakes/index.md

 Therefore, ensure that the cage comes with a means for heating and lighting.

 You might need a thermometer to monitor the temperature in the cage to maintain the optimum temperature. **Security** You cant risk losing your adorable pet.
 Its both painful and a waste of money.
 So, you should ensure you get a secure terrarium with no possible escape routes for your pet.
-If the snake gets out of the cage, it may run into the bush, get trampled on the floor, or get [killed by your dog](https://pestpolicy.com/how-to-kill-fleas-on-dogs-naturally-safe-and-fast/) or cat.
+If the snake gets out of the cage, it may run into the bush, get trampled on the floor, or get [killed by your dog](https://pestpolicy.com/how-to-kill-fleas-on-dogs-naturally-safe-and-fast/)or cat.

 It also ensures that your cage comes with a reliable lock to prevent your kid's or pets' accidental opening.